-Write & improve, in partnership with Cambridge English (belonging to the University of Cambridge) is a free platform for English learners that want to improve their writing skills.
-Students choose which English proficiency level they belong to (Beginner, Intermediate and Advanced) and they are provided with a wide number of topics to write a text about.
+Write & improve, in partnership with Cambridge English (belonging to the University of Cambridge), write & improve is a free platform for English learners who want to improve their writing skills.
+Students choose which English proficiency level they belong to (Beginner, Intermediate and Advanced), and they are provided with a wide number of topics to write a text about.
 When the text is sent, they provide immediate feedback and allow students to make the necessary changes.
 Students can also monitor their progress with a graphics system.

 5. The EF English Grammar Guide

-The EF English Grammar Guide is a platform providing free English resources aimed at improving the student’s usage of grammar and vocabulary.
-They offer an English grammar guide with the rules explained as well as vocabulary lists with the most common words in English.
-Though both the grammar guide and vocabulary lists are not explained in context, they are useful if we, as teachers, need to review certain aspects of the English language or if our students have a question about grammar.
+The EF English Grammar Guide is a platform providing free English resources to improve the student’s usage of grammar and vocabulary.
+They offer an English grammar guide with the rules explained and vocabulary lists with the most common words in English.
+Though both the grammar guide and vocabulary lists are not described in context, they are helpful if we, as teachers, need to review certain aspects of the English language or if our students have a question about grammar.
 The site also offers English idioms, punctuation rules, tongue twisters, and more.

 6. EBC TEFL blog

-In this same blog we regularly publish a series of contents that will help you improve your English teaching skills.
-Visit us regularly and discover a range of tips and resources like this one that will make your job as a teacher easier, more fun and more effective.
+In this same blog, we regularly publish a series of content that will help you improve your English teaching skills.
+So visit us regularly and discover a range of tips and resources like this one that will make your job as a teacher more straightforward, more fun and more effective.